ExpediaGroup/graphql-kotlin/website/docs/server/data-loader/data-loader-instrumentation.md

 This instrumentation is a good option if your GraphQL Server will receive a batched request with operations of the same type, in those cases batching by level is enough, however, this solution is far from being the most optimal as we don't necessarily want to dispatch by level.

-## Dispatching by execution exhaustion
+## Dispatching by synchronous execution exhaustion

 The most optimal time to dispatch all data loaders is when all possible synchronous execution paths across all batch operations were exhausted.
 Synchronous execution path is considered exhausted (or completed) when all currently processed